-2022 2021 2020
+2023 2022 2021

 Remaining allocated ESOP shares after

-participant withdrawals 61,992 61,992 62,234
+participant withdrawals 57,177 61,992 61,992

 Employees that are age 55 or above and been enrolled in the plan for ten years have a six year period in which they are eligible to diversify a portion of their ESOP shares with the funds being rolled over to the Bank's 401(k) plan.
 The Company is required to fund the diversification of the shares.
-During the fiscal year ended March 31, 2022, no shares were diversified.
+During the fiscal year ended March 31, 2023, 644.1176 shares were diversified compared to no shares being diversified during the fiscal year ended March 31, 2022.

 The Company is obligated at the option of each beneficiary to repurchase shares of the ESOP upon the beneficiary's termination or after retirement.
-During the fiscal year ended March 31, 2022, cash held in the plan was adequate to fund the repurchase of shares of terminated participants.
+During the fiscal year ended March 31, 2023, cash held in the plan was adequate to fund the repurchase of shares of terminated participants.
 The repurchased shares are reallocated to eligible employees as of the December 31st plan year end.
-The Company accrued \$90,000 during the fiscal year ended March 31, 2022, compared to no accrual during the March 31, 2021, fiscal year-end.
-The funds will be used to make a contribution to the ESOP prior to the December 31, 2022, plan year-end and will be allocated to all eligible participants.
+The Company made no accrual for the ESOP during the fiscal year ending March 31, 2023.
+During the fiscal year ended March 31, 2022, the Company accrued \$90,000, which was used to make a contribution to the ESOP prior to the December 31, 2022, plan year-end and was allocated to all eligible participants.
+The Plan was amended during the fiscal year ended March 31, 2023, to fully vest all current participants, to provide that no additional employees become eligible to participate in the Plan, and that no future contributions will be made to the Plan.

-At March 31, 2022 the fair value of the 61,992 allocated shares held by the ESOP is \$3,712,000.
+At March 31, 2023 the fair value of the 57,177 allocated shares held by the ESOP is \$2,430,000.

 A Restricted Stock Plan (the "Plan") was established during the fiscal year ended March 31, 2022.
 Shares are awarded to various employees based on the sole discretion of the Company's board of directors.
 The Plan requires a seven-year cliff vesting restricted period in which participants are not able to sell or transfer the awarded shares.
 The participants have voting rights and receive dividends during the restricted period.
 A plan share reserve of 5,000 treasury shares have been set aside to fund the awards.
-For the fiscal year ended March 31, 2022, a total of 550 shares have been awarded.
-Expense is recognized on a straight-line basis and was \$1,000 during the fiscal year ended March 31, 2022.
+For the fiscal year ended March 31, 2023, a total of 1,500 shares were awarded compared to 550 shares during the fiscal year ended March 31, 2022.
+Expense is recognized on a straight-line basis and was \$13,000 during the fiscal year ended March 31, 2023, and \$1,000 for the same period in 2022.
+Unrecognized compensation expense was \$93,000 as of March 31, 2023, and \$30,000 as of March 31, 2022.